Oscar nominations: La La Land leads with record-tying 14 nods

 The Oscar nominees for best motion picture: “Arrival,” ”Fences,“ ”Hacksaw Ridge,“ ”Hell or High Water,“ ”Hidden Figures,“ ”La La Land,“ ”Lion,“ ”Manchester by the Sea,“ ”Moonlight."

-Damien Chazelle, "La La Land"; Kenneth Lonergan, "Manchester by the Sea";
+The Oscar nominees for best director: Denis Villeneuve, "Arrival"; Mel Gibson, "Hacksaw Ridge"; Damien Chazelle, "La La Land"; Kenneth Lonergan, "Manchester by the Sea";

 Barry Jenkins, "Moonlight"